Enforceability: Everything You Need to Know

 What Is an Unenforceable Contract?

 The terms of a contract can't be broken without causing the contract to be void.
 This occurs when one or both of the involved parties violates the agreement by failing to do what they've promised to do.
-There has to be a valid reason to void the contract in order for the party victimized by the breach to be able to cancel the agreement.
+There has to be a valid reason to void the contract for the party victimized by the breach to be able to cancel the agreement.

 Does a Contract Exist?